linux-blktests/linux-block/Documentation/arch/x86/boot.rst

-01F1/1		ALL(1)		setup_sects		The size of the setup in sectors 01F2/2		ALL		root_flags		If set, the root is mounted readonly 01F4/4		2.04+(2)	syssize			The size of the 32-bit code in 16-byte paras 01F8/2		ALL		ram_size		DO NOT USE - for bootsect.S use only
-01FA/2		ALL		vid_mode		Video mode control
+01F1/1		ALL(1)		setup_sects		The size of the setup in sectors 01F2/2		ALL		root_flags		If set, the root is mounted readonly 01F4/4		2.04+(2)	syssize			The size of the 32-bit code in 16-byte paras 01F8/2		ALL		ram_size		DO NOT USE - for bootsect.S use only - used to control initrd, which was removed from Linux in 2025 01FA/2		ALL		vid_mode		Video mode control
 01FC/2		ALL		root_dev		Default root device number 01FE/2		ALL		boot_flag		0xAA55 magic number